HEPonHPC/llama/README.md

 # llama
-Llama does LAzy Mpi Arrays.
+Llama does LAzy Mpi Aggregation.
 Implements data-parallel arrays and histograms with lazy MPI communication